nats-io/nats-site/content/blog/jetstream-java-client-02-publish.md

 ### Stream Name

-On JetStream publishes, you are always required to supply the subject, but are not required to supply the stream name as the client will figure it out for you, so in regular uses cases this is not necessary.
+On JetStream publish, you are always required to supply the subject, but are not required to supply the stream name as the client will figure it out for you, so in regular uses cases this is not necessary.

 So when would you use it?
 When the client creates a subscription, if you don't give it the stream name,